Union workers ‘are catching up' on pay as labor organizing surges

 - The rise in pay growth for unionized employees this year stems in part from significant labor action.

-- Still, many unionized workers haven't negotiated a new contract since the pandemic began.
+- Still, many unionized workers haven't negotiated a new contract since the Covid-19 pandemic began.

 While predictions across the board about employee pay are forecasting slower wage growth next year, there's a notable exception: union workers, especially those in service and manufacturing roles.

-They have a long way to go: Compensation for union workers is up by just 11% since the first quarter of 2020, compared to 14.6% for non-union workers, according to BLS data from the second quarter of 2023.
+They have a long way to go.
+Compensation for union workers is up just 11% since the first quarter of 2020, compared with 14.6% for nonunion workers, according to Bureau of Labor Statistics data from the second quarter of 2023.

 However, wages for union workers grew 4.6% alone in the second quarter of 2023, narrowing the gap with employees who do not belong to unions.
 The rise in pay growth for unionized employees this year stems, in part, from significant labor action, including a string of labor deals resulting in higher pay.